AnthonyBongers/KantoWallpaper/README.md

 ## Preview

 I made a gif preview.
-I don't know how to make a well optimized gif, so it looks a lot better on device :(
+I don't know how to make a well optimized gif, so it looks a lot faster and smoother on device :(

 ![Preview](./preview.gif)